12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Pricing: Free tier available, Google One AI Premium at $20/month

-Limitations: Best value only if you’re already all-in on Google.
-The Workspace integrations, while powerful, can feel limited compared to standalone AI tools.
+Limitations: Best value only if you’re all-in on Google.
+The Workspace integrations, while powerful, don’t extend to non-Google tools.
 Responses can be overly cautious.

 Life Admin & Task Management Assistants

-These tools help you stay organized beyond just scheduling and email — managing projects, tracking tasks, and handling the miscellaneous admin that fills your day.
+These tools help you stay organized beyond scheduling and email — managing projects, tracking tasks, and handling miscellaneous admin.

 10. Notion AI